 In a small bowl, add water, essential oil, and food coloring.
 Mix well.

 Turn the mixer on low, and then add three to four drops of the essential oil mixture at a time.
 DO NOT POUR.
-It’s very important to just do a few drops at a time, and while the mixer is ON.
+It’s critical to do a few drops at a time, and while the mixer is ON.

 Once you have all of the ingredients mixed, you should have a light colored damp mixture.
-You don’t want it wet like a paste, just damp.
+You don’t want it wet like a paste, just moist.

 How to make shower soothers

 I then took the mold and my tablespoon and scooped the mixture into the mold.
-It takes about 2 tablespoons of mixture per mold piece.
+It takes about two tablespoons of mixture per mold piece.

-Once you have all of the mold full, take the spoon and press down to make sure they are good and compact.
-Allow to sit for a few hours to rest and begin to dry.
+Once you have all of the mold full, take the spoon and press down to make sure they are right and compact.
+Allow the mixture to sit for a few hours to rest and begin to dry.

 After a couple of hours carefully remove the shower bombs from the silicone mold and allow to continue to dry overnight.

-Stress Away Shower Soothers are also amazing and easy to make.
+Stress Away Shower Soothers are also fantastic and easy to make.
 You can find them here!